 Type of Peer Review

 Our Peer Review Policy employs double-blind reviewing, where both the referee(s) and author(s) remain anonymous throughout the process.

 How the Referee is Selected

-Whenever possible, referees are matched to the paper according to their expertise and our bank is constantly being updated.
+Whenever possible, referees match the paper according to their expertise, and our bank is constantly updated.